Understanding the Architecture

 The core of the daemon is governed by configurable polling intervals (SyncIntervalInSeconds and CriticalSyncIntervalInSeconds).
 The engine fetches user states, processes them in manageable batches (BatchLimit, BatchSaveSize), and executes the payload mapping between EWS and CalDAV/CardDAV.

+To scale efficiently and distribute synchronization loads, the architecture features a Connection Pool configured via an external JSON file.
 By defining an array of service accounts in the admins.json file, the worker dynamically distributes EWS sessions across multiple administrator identities.
-This multiplies the available throughput, which can be fine-tuned using the MaxParallelProcessingUsers and MaxUsersPerAdmin parameters.
+This maximizes the available throughput, which can be fine-tuned using the MaxParallelProcessingUsers and MaxUsersPerAdmin parameters.

 Sync Modes & Bitwise Configuration